MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-lite-quickstart.md

 5. Double-click the **AksIot-<k8s** or **k3s>.msi** files to install the latest version.

-6. Once installation is complete, go to your working directory and in the **bootstrap** folder, you will find **LaunchPrompt.cmd**.
+6. Once installation is complete, go to your working directory and in the **bootstrap** folder, you'll find **AKSEdgePrompt.cmd**.
 Open this command window to make sure you have downloaded the proper modules for AKS-IoT.

 7. Make sure your install was successful by running the following command: